mlarocca/mlarocca.github.com/_posts/2014-01-18-join_promise.markdown

 1. Start the first query
 2. Start the second query
 3. continue execution of next statements

-A. As soon as the first query returns, preProcess data1
+4. (A1) As soon as the first query returns, preProcess data1
-B. As soon as the second query returns, preProcess data2
+5. (A2) As soon as the second query returns, preProcess data2
-C. When both calls to preProcess returns their result, call mergeData
+6. (B) When both calls to preProcess returns their result, call mergeData
-D. call doSomething on the result of mergeData
+7. (C) call doSomething on the result of mergeData

 So, if for example we know that query2 requires more time than query1 to be completed, one might be tempeted to code up something like this: